-IMPORTANT NOTE: What follows is an inside look at the Canadian Forces Snowbirds, courtesy of a colleague of mine who goes by “Az”.
+IMPORTANT NOTE: What follows is an inside look at the Canadian Forces Snowbirds, courtesy of a colleague of ours who goes by “Az”.

 Jaw-Dropping 9-Ship Formation Aerobatics!

-Thank you, “JWDJ!”
+Thank you, “Office!”
 Before we begin, here’s some quick background info.
-Who the heck is “Az”?
-I’m a safety pilot for a civilian formation aerobatic team.
+Who the heck is this “Az” guy?
+I had the honor and privilege of being a safety pilot for a civilian formation aerobatic team.
 My piloting skills are abhorrent!
-Fortunately, the galaxy is kept safe by “Az” being able to train and fly with some of the best pilots in the world.
+Fortunately, the galaxy is kept safe by “Az” being able to learn and fly with some of the best pilots in the world.